preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 .. image:: page-rollup-query-list.png

-For every Publishing App or Page Collection you can filter (meaning displaying just some of the pages) by expanding and selecting "Add filter".
+For every Publishing App or Page Collection you have selected, you can filter (meaning displaying just some of the pages) by expanding and selecting "Add filter".

 .. image:: page-rollup-query-addfilter.png

-Here's an example of a filter that will display pages that have been updated (Modified) tha last month:
+Here's an example of a filter that will display pages that have been updated (Modified) the last month:

 .. image:: page-rollup-query-filter-example.png